The Devil and Miss Jones: Production

-Frank Ross and Norman Krasna decided to produce a movie together starring Jean Arthur (Ross' wife) based on a story by Krasna.
+Frank Ross and Norman Krasna decided to produce a movie together starring Jean Arthur (Ross's wife) based on a story by Krasna.
 The three formed a partnership and borrowed $600,000 from a bank to finance the film.

-The script was written in ten weeks and then Sam Wood came on board as director.
+The script was written in ten weeks, and then Sam Wood came on board as director.
 Krasna described the experience of making the film as one of the best in his career.

 RKO agreed to distribute the film.
 It was Arthur's first film at RKO since The Ex-Mrs. Bradford.
 Robert Cummings was signed to play the male lead; he was shooting a film at MGM concurrently.

-Shooting
+Filming

-Filming started 16 December 1940.
+Filming started December 16, 1940.
 It finished February 1941.

-Filming had to stop for nine days so Robert Cummings could shoot extra scenes at MGM in Free and Easy in late January.
+Filming had to stop for nine days so that Robert Cummings could shoot extra scenes at MGM in Free and Easy in late January.

 The film needed three days of retakes, which included adding a role for Montagu Love.

+Release

+The Devil and Miss Jones had an early screening in New Orleans on April 2, 1941, followed by a premiere in Miami on April 4, 1941.

+Filmink called it "an utterly brilliant social comedy... a rare pro-union movie from Hollywood."

 Box office

-The film made a profit of $117,000.
+The film grossed $1,421,000 in the United States, making a profit of $117,000.